David Chung

 That’s why it saves money.

 Not because it writes code faster in some vague way.
-Because it prevents the expensive failure modes: wrong model doing cheap work, repeated context bloat, hidden rework, status trapped in chat, and bugs discovered too late.
+Because it prevents the expensive failure modes: the wrong worker doing cheap work, repeated context bloat, hidden rework, status trapped in chat, and bugs found too late.

 The Actual Savings